CLPX-Satellite: EO-1 Hyperion Surface Reflectance, Snow-Covered Area, and Grain Size

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-Thomas H. Painter.
-2006.
+Painter, T. 2006.
 CLPX-Satellite: EO-1 Hyperion Surface Reflectance, Snow-Covered Area, and Grain Size. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.